guisso/BassicPersistenceExercises/README.md

 # BasicPersistenceExercises
-Applying persistence for simple projects in C# with Entity Framework
+Applying persistence for simple projects in C# with Entity Framework.

 ## Rules

 - Obey coding conventions
+- <mark>Use properties instead of attributes</mark>
 - Use the namespace ```BasicPersistenceExercises```
 - Use the connection string ```@"server=127.0.0.1;port=3307;uid=root;pwd=;database=basicpersistence"```
--

 ## Patient Management